Nexenta/edge-dev/README.md

 ## Flexible performance characteristics and smart data placement:

 Utilize disk and network capacities to its maximum by introducing smart data placements.
 Every I/O in NexentaEdge placed efficiently, preserving QoS guarantees and at the maximum speed possible.
-Benefits provided by patented Replicasttm protocol and using high performance UDP transfers.
+Benefits provided by patented Replicast&trade; protocol and using high performance UDP transfers.
 Traditional storage makes poor choices of where I/O has to be placed which often causing I/O spikes and HW underutilization.
 The Flexible Data Plane maximizes return from HW investments

 ## Unprecedented data integrity guarantees:

 Provide end-to-end data integrity to application.
-NexentaEdge patented CCOWtm  technology uses strong and flexible cryptographic checksums (SHA2 and SHA3) to detect and self-heal data corruptions.
+NexentaEdge patented CCOW&trade;  technology uses strong and flexible cryptographic checksums (SHA2 and SHA3) to detect and self-heal data corruptions.
 If a disk returns bad data transiently CCOW will detect it and retry the read.
 The Flexible Data Plane built on top of CCOW technology will both detect and correct the error: it will use the cryptographic hash to determine which copy is correct, provide good data to the application, and repair the damaged copy automatically.

 Capabilities of Flexible Data Plane: